louis-hildebrand/SH-Prediction/prediction/README.md

 # Secret Hitler Prediction Algorithm

+See `README.pdf` for a mathematical explanation of the prediction algorithm.

 ## Model
 ### Variables
 The probabilities in the model tables depend on some variables.
 These are named according to the format `[FILE]_[SCENARIO]_[DESCRIPTION]`.